rust-aarhus/meetups/meetups/2023/meetup-02/meetup-02.md

 Lighting talks for the evening:
  - Ole Friis Østergaard - Oles first open source contribution
  - Tue Henriksen - cargo deny

+## Location
+Please notice that the meetup will NOT be at BRØLSTÆRKs office, but at officelab, Lyshøjen 8A, 8520 Lystrup (Lillesalen).
+Please feel free to use the event chat on meetup to organize transportation if needed - otherwise there is also public transportation nearby.

+## Food
+If you have special needs regarding food (allergies, vegan, etc.), please forward your request directly to Philip Kristoffersen.

 [rust]: https://www.rust-lang.org/